abdelrahmanMA/gtf-compare/proposals/proposal_v3_TM.md

 4. Middle exon in some isoforms but the first exon in other isoforms
 5. Middle exon in some isoforms but the last exon in other isoforms

-**What are the types of exonic boundaries?**
+**Types of exonic boundaries?**
-1. The start of the first exon in the isoform
+1. The start of the first exon in the isoform (it is not a splice junction)
-	1. With the longest 5’ end in a gene
+	1. With the longest 5’ end in a gene  ==> this will be the start of the gene
-2. The end of the last exon in the isoform
+2. The end of the last exon in the isoform (it is not a splice junction)
-	1. With the longest 3’ end in a gene
+	1. With the longest 3’ end in a gene ==> this will be the end of the gene
 3. Exon-intron junction in all isoforms
 4. Exon-intron junction in some isoforms but the start of the first exon in other isoforms
 5. Exon-intron junction in some isoforms but the end of the last exon in other isoforms

- **Compenets of the problem**: In order to be able to judge the efficiency of an assembler, four levels of analysis are needed:
+ **Compenets of the problem**: To judge the efficiency of an assembler, four levels of analysis are needed:
-1. Are the exons found?
+1. Are the genes found?
-2. How accurate their boundaries?
+2. Are the isoforms found?
+How accurate their starnd, intronic chains, and boundaries?
-3. Are the isoforms found?
+3. Are the exons found?
+How accurate their boundaries?
-4. Are the genes found?

 In order to be able to answer each of the above questons, further analysis are required for each level where we can summarize them as follows: